-If there's a recipe for success in life, it starts with picking the right ingredients.
+If there's a recipe for success in life, it

 Traditional IRA Advantages

 A Traditional IRA is easy to maintain and offers two important tax advantages:

 - If you (or you and your spouse) do not participate in a retirement plan at work, contributions you make to your Traditional IRA are fully deductible, regardless of your income level.
 However, if you (or your spouse) do participate in a retirement plan at work, you still may be eligible for either a full or partial deduction based on your tax-filing status and income. - The investment gains/earnings you make on your Traditional IRA are 100% free from federal income tax until you withdraw them.